jameskong098/ner_partial_evaluation/README.md

 ## Implemented Evaluation Metrics

 - Exact: exact type and boundary match
-- Left boundary match: ignores type
+- Left boundary and type match
-- Right boundary match: ignores type
+- Right boundary match and type match
-- Partial boundary match: any overlap in predicted and reference spans, ignores type
+- Partial boundary match: any overlap in predicted and reference spans, type matches
     - A gold mention can have no more than 1 matching partial prediction
     - A prediction cannot partially match more than 1 gold mention
-- Overlap: weighted by overlap b/w predicted and reference spans, ignores type
-    - Same rules as above must apply

 ## Motivation